bengardner/factorio-mods/bng-iron-golem/readme.md

 ## Configuration

+Per-Player:
-  * Maximum number of stacks of coal in the player inventory (defaults to 5)
+  * Maximum number of stacks of coal in the player inventory (defaults to 5 non-filtered stacks)
-  * Maximum number of stacks of furnace product (iron plate, copper plate, steel, or brick) (defaults to 5 each)
+  * Maximum number of stacks of furnace product (iron plate, copper plate, steel, or brick) (defaults to 5 non-filtered stacks)
+  * Whether refueling is active